Internships at Transitions

 Rebecca Mitchell (New York University)

-My experience as a Grants and Promotions intern at TOL has not only greatly contributed to my overall time studying abroad, but has also left me with lessons and experiences that I will definitely be able to incorporate into any future internship or career I pursue.
-Prior to interning at TOL I had very little experience working with social media for formal networking and promotions and even less working with a non-profit and grants.
+My experience as a Grants and Promotions intern at Transitions has not only greatly contributed to my overall time studying abroad, but has also left me with lessons and experiences that I will definitely be able to incorporate into any future internship or career I pursue.
+Prior to interning at Transitions I had very little experience working with social media for formal networking and promotions and even less working with a non-profit and grants.
 With the help of TOL’s patient and experienced staff I now know how to write grant proposals and interim reports, better navigate and edit social media outlets and blogs, and utilize tools such as WordPress.
 I was often given a diverse range of tasks that were at times challenging yet never overwhelming; the staff at Transitions was always more than understanding and helpful and took the time to guide me through my assignments while still allowing me the space to also work on projects individually.
-I cannot say enough how valuable I found my experience at TOL to be within my short four months abroad, and I even plan to extend the length of my experience and continue interning with them from the U.S. this summer.
+I cannot say enough how valuable I found my experience at Transitions to be within my short four months abroad, and I even plan to extend the length of my experience and continue interning with them from the U.S. this summer.

 Joon Lee (New York University)